Tips for each level in New World Fishing

 Sharing my discoveries

-• Of the 162 objects (including fish, treasure chests and other items) that I've caught without using bait, 6 were rare, that is 3,7 %.
+• Of the 162 objects (including fish, treasure chests, and other items) that I caught without using bait, 6 were rare, that is 3,7 %.
 23 were also uncommon, that is 14,2 %.
 The rest was common.

-It doesn't take a genius to see that the "big push" to catch rarer fish seems to be missing?
-On the whole, the percentage of common fish was actually higher when thebait was used.
+It doesn't take a genius to see that the "big boost" to catching rarer fish seems to be missing?
+Overall, the percentage of common fish was actually higher when thebait was used.

-But rarity is not the only way to judge the quality of an object, so I also tracked the number of XP I earned for each fish.
+But rarity is not the only thing that determines the quality of an object, so I also tracked the amount of XP I earned for each fish.
 You get more XP for rarer items, but also for big fishSo maybe you catch more big fish with a bait?

 • The average XP I gained without using bait was 124.1.